Sam Vimes: Character

 While not otherwise well-traveled, in the days of Guards!
 Guards! he could tell exactly where he was anywhere within the city limits of Ankh-Morpork just by the feel of the cobbles beneath his feet, due to the thinness of his boots at the time, having walked the streets of the city for thirty years and a knowledge of the difference of the cobbles therein.
 When he is returned to the past in Night Watch, he uses this ability to locate a group of monks he needs in order to return to his present.
 Later in the series, the expensive, good quality boots his wife persists in buying for him restrict this ability.

 Vimes' firm grasp of basic human nature, and of the Ankh-Morpork psyche in particular, led to him spending some years as a drunk, and Fred Colon postulates that this was because Vimes' body didn't produce any "natural alcohol", and he estimates that Vimes was about "two drinks below par".
 This meant that when he hadn't been drinking, he was beyond sober - he was "knurd".
-Thus he saw reality as it really was ("first sight"); stripped of all the mental illusions that most people construct in their minds to get to sleep at night ("second sight").
+Thus, he saw reality as it really was ("first sight"); stripped of all the mental illusions that most people construct in their minds to get to sleep at night ("second sight").
 This horrifying state of mind caused Vimes to try to balance it out through drinking, but he would get the dosage wrong and would just end up drunk.
 Vimes gave up alcohol after his marriage to Sybil, and now smokes foul-smelling cigars instead.
 He still keeps an unopened bottle of 'Bearhugger's Whisky' in his bottom desk drawer as a 'permanent test'.

 Terry Pratchett noted the following about Vimes on Usenet: "Vimes is fundamentally a person.
 He fears he may be a bad person because he knows what he thinks rather than just what he says and does.
 He chokes off all of those little reactions and impulses, but he knows what they are.
-So he tries to act like a good person, often in situations where the map is unclear."
-This, along with the Discworld habit of pushing any theory as hard as it goes, appears to have culminated in Vimes' psyche creating its own 'internal policeman' to "Guard the Guardsmen", (cf. Quis custodiet ipsos custodes?), and Vimes' own sense of justice being so strong that, in Thud!, it was even able to fend off the attempts to possess him by a 'quasi-demonic thing of pure vengeance'.
+So he tries to act like a good person, often in situations where the map is unclear."REVIEW: "Going Postal" by Terry Pratchett (no spoilers) This, along with the Discworld habit of pushing any theory as hard as it goes, appears to have culminated in Vimes' psyche creating its own 'internal policeman' to "Guard the Guardsmen", (cf. Quis custodiet ipsos custodes?), and Vimes' own sense of justice being so strong that, in Thud!, it was even able to fend off the attempts to possess him by a 'quasi-demonic thing of pure vengeance'.